cornetto

 scripts/telostats.sh asm.fasta # prints the telomere counts

-scripts/minidotplot.sh ref.fasta asm.fasta # creates reference vs assembly dotplot in assembly.eps
+scripts/minidotplot.sh ref.fasta asm.fasta # creates reference vs assembly dotplot. output: assembly.eps

 scripts/asmstats.sh asm.fasta # prints chromosome-wise assembly to reference report